Look what we’ve found now! More cool, interesting and useful camping kit. Plus one dud!

 We tested both thoroughly.
 We pre-warmed them with boiling water, emptied that out and refilled with boiling water.
 After six hours, the water was still hot enough to make a cup of tea.
 After 18 hours, drinks were still enjoyable.
 24 hours later (and with the flask now nearly empty and having been opened four times), the contents were tepid but still just about drinkable.
 Nothing to choose between them in terms of keeping the heat in, so it’s a toss-up between swank and minimalism!

-The company says they’re “revolutionary”, and they actually are heading in that direction!
 The problem with sleeping in most hammocks is that you end up cocooned and uncomfortable.
-With the Ergo, you slot your inflated mat into a sleeve on the base and this creates a flattish bed as well as insulation from below.
+With the Amok, you slot your inflated mat into a sleeve on the base and this creates a flat bed as well as insulation from below.
 Above you is a zipped and removeable mosquito net.

-We’ve got a whole article with more flat-bed hammock reviews, by the way.
+We’ve got a whole article with more flat-bed hammock reviews too.

 The wonder is that it’s taken us this long to actually try a Kelly Kettle.
 They’re an institution in backpacking and bushcraft and a fantastic piece of kit.